Friends, my annual list of beauty brands that do not test on animals is finally here!

 As always, first and foremost: I got my info from PETA’s cruelty-free beauty database for consumers.
 I get asked about this a lot, and am always accused of making this list up (why would I do that, though?), so again – this list is from the PETA Cruelty-Free Consumer Shopping List.

-Below is a chart of the beauty brands that do not test on animals for 2016.
+Above is a chart of the beauty brands that do not test on animals for 2017.
 There are plenty more cruelty-free beauty brands than this list, of course, but I’ve chosen the brands that are more well-known and easily accessible internationally.

 What about parent companies that test?